Mbappe has quickly risen to soccer stardom after making his debut for Monaco as a fresh-faced teenager in 2015.

 For his efforts both domestically and internationally, the forward won Europe's Golden Boy award in 2017, recognising the fact he was one of the most talented young prospects in world soccer.

-Moving to Paris Saint-Germain & becoming the most expensive teenager ever
+Moving to Paris Saint-Germain and becoming the most expensive teenager ever

-League rivals PSG only allowed Mbappe two seasons to establish himself at Monaco before prising him away to the Parc des Princes.
+League rivals Paris St-Germain only allowed Mbappe two seasons to establish himself at Monaco before prising him away to the Parc des Princes.

 An initial loan move for a year laid the platform for a colossal, record-breaking move in the subsequent season.